-If you would like to place an order for yourself and other members of your household, please click the link below.
+If you would like to place an order for the 100% Free Pink and Blue bracelet, click below

 The Pink and Blue Awareness Project would not be possible without all of our incredible volunteers!
 The positions we currently are filling can be found on our volunteer page by clicking the link below.
 Thank you in advance for your consideration making this project a huge success!

 The Pink and Blue Awareness Project started in Rochester, NY in October 2017 by Jen Chappell, owner of The Cooper Project.
 She began by making only a few bracelets asked her family and friends wear them during the month of October to honor her son, Cooper, and all of the other babies who sadly did not survive.
 These few bracelets turned into over 400 bracelets.
 As the word spread, more and more people wanted a bracelet and some even began to make and give away bracelets themselves.

 In 2018, the awareness project grew even bigger.
 With the help of many amazing people who are also passionate about the cause, we sent over 3,400 bracelets.

 In 2019, the Pink and Blue Awareness Project exploded!
 Volunteers from all across the country made and donated bracelets.
 The goal was to send out over 10,00 bracelets and we doubled that!
 The bracelets were shipped out of Rochester, NY to over 20,100 individuals across the United States!

 In 2020, the Pink and Blue Awareness project shipped out over 24,400 bracelets!
 We honored over 230 babies and had over 250 volunteers.
 Bracelets were sent to every single state across this US this year for the first year ever!
 We also donated to 47 businesses and charities and 41 medical practices/hospitals.

 In 2021, its no surprise that we sent out even more bracelets than ever before- over 35,000 total!